 Steroids (drugs that fight inflammation)

-If drug treatments do not work, your doctors may perform a stem cell transplant.
+If drug treatments do not work, your healthcare providers may do a stem cell transplant.
 In this procedure, healthy bone marrow cells from a donor replace your diseased bone marrow cells.
 Stem cell transplant can cure HLH in most cases.

-There is no way to prevent HLH, but as doctors continue to learn more about it, treatment improves.
+There is no way to prevent HLH, but as healthcare providers continue to learn more about it, treatment improves.
 Most children who are successfully treated go on to live normal lives.

-Doctors do not regularly perform genetic testing for HLH on newborns, because the disease is very rare.
-If a doctor diagnoses HLH in the brother or sister of a newborn, the chance of the newborn having the disease is 25 percent.
+Healthcare providers do not regularly do genetic testing for HLH on newborns, because the disease is very rare.
+If a healthcare provider diagnoses HLH in the brother or sister of a newborn, the chance of the newborn having the disease is 25%.
 Experts recommend genetic testing for these infants.
-You can learn more about HLH by going to the Histiocytosis Association website.